-- + the selection of specific times, using the specified Poisson arrival process, and - + the methodologies discussion already given for the singleton Type-P-One-way-Delay metric.
+- + the selection of specific times, using the specified Poisson arrival process, and - + the methodologies discussion already given for the singleton Type-P-Round-trip-Delay metric.

-Care must, of course, be given to correctly handle out-of-order arrival of test packets; it is possible that the Src could send one test packet at TS[i], then send a second one (later) at TS[i+1], while the Dst could receive the second test packet at TR[i+1], and then receive the first one (later) at TR[i].
+Care must, of course, be given to correctly handle out-of-order arrival of test or response packets; it is possible that the Src could send one test packet at TS[i], then send a second test packet (later) at TS[i+1], and it could receive the second response packet at TR[i+1], and then receive the first response packet (later) at TR[i].

-4.7.
+3.7.
 Errors and Uncertainties:

 In addition to sources of errors and uncertainties associated with methods employed to measure the singleton values that make up the sample, care must be given to analyze the accuracy of the Poisson process with respect to the wire-times of the sending of the test packets.
-Problems with this process could be caused by several things, including problems with the pseudo-random number techniques used to generate the Poisson arrival process, or with jitter in the value of Hsource (mentioned above as uncertainty in the singleton delay metric).
+Problems with this process could be caused by several things, including problems with the pseudo-random number techniques used to generate the Poisson arrival process, or with jitter in the value of Hinitial (mentioned above as uncertainty in the singleton delay metric).
 The Framework document shows how to use the Anderson-Darling test to verify the accuracy of a Poisson process over small time frames. {Comment: The goal is to ensure that test packets are sent "close enough" to a Poisson schedule, and avoid periodic behavior.}